 By referring clients only to the vendors that can create the best version of what they are looking for do they win all around.
 They win because they can choose from the best people, find the best value for what they want and in the end have the best results.

-You might be thinking, oh well, I could just look at reviews and see who is a 5 star company.
-Well sure you could, but the 5 star rating system can be misleading.
+You might be thinking, oh well, I could just look at reviews and see who is a 5-star company.
+Well sure you could, but the 5-star rating system can be misleading.
 Here’s why… how many times in your life have you ever hired a DJ?
 If this isn’t a service that you use on a regular basis you might not have a base metric for what is good and what isn’t.

 I have worked with DJ’s who are great communicators, incredibly professional, and alert to what the crowd likes and is dancing to.
-Those are 5 star DJ’s.
-I have also worked with DJ’s who take days to respond to email, arrive an hour late, play games on their phone all night, and completely ignore the crowd while continuing to play god awful songs that no one wants to hear.
+Those are 5 stars DJ’s.
+I have also worked with DJ’s who take days to respond to email, arrive an hour late, play games on their phone all night, and completely ignore the crowd while continuing to play totally awful songs that no one wants to hear.
 Those are also 5 star DJ’s.

 Because I work with vendors every weekend, I know exactly what their level of service should be and expect only the best for my clients.

-An example of this would be knowing the right rental company to choose.
+An example of this would be knowing the right rental company to choose from.
 There is a particular rental company in my area that makes table linens that don’t hit the floor.
 They just hoover 2 inches above it.
 It’s obvious and it looks awful.
 A client wouldn’t find that out until the day of the event and then when it matters most, be unable to do something to fix the problem.

 It could also be that I help them create the visual aesthetic for the wedding and assist with budgeting for the vendors and things needed to create that look and feel.
-For example if I see that their Pinterest board is full of outdoor dinner tables with market lights, I make sure that we budget for a specialty lighting vendor to bring in market lights.
+For example, if I see that their Pinterest board is full of outdoor dining tables with market lights, I make sure that we budget for a specialty lighting vendor to bring in market lights.
 That way that money isn’t taken away from something else and it’s not a big surprise (or frustration) later.